 For more information on everything available in this region be sure to consult Rick Steves Switzerland.
 If you don’t already know Rick Steves, he’s every traveller’s go-to authority on Europe.

-We didn’t venture up to the Sphinx Observatory this trip (just visible in the above right picture – it’s the small building at the top, to the left of center), but plan to return to take in the majestic views and perhaps continue our hike out on the glacier!
+We didn’t venture up to the Sphinx Observatory this trip (just visible in the above picture – it’s the small building at the top, to the right of center), but plan to return to take in the majestic views and perhaps continue our hike out on the glacier!
 Instead we boarded the cogwheel train back down to the Lauterbrunnen valley.

 I hope you enjoyed coming along on this incredible Lauterbrunnen hiking tour!
 Has it inspired you to visit the region?